MikroElektronika/Click_MatrixRGB_2239/README.md

 ### General Description

-Matrix RGB click is a mikroBUS add-on board powered by a 32-bit FT900 MCU designed specifically for powering 16x32 RGB LED matrices.
-The board has a 16 wire IDC connector for connecting to a single 16x32 LED panel.
+Matrix RGB click is a mikroBUS add-on board powered by a 32-bit FT900 MCU designed specifically for powering 16x32 or 32x32 RGB LED matrices.
+The board has a 16 wire IDC connector for connecting to a single 16x32 or 32x32 LED panel.
 However, the firmware inside the FT900x chip can drive more than one panel.
 Multiple panels can be connected to each other into a daisy-chain configuration (see the video).
 Matrix RGB click communicates with the target MCU through the SPI interface.
-It uses a 3.3V power supply only.
+The click uses a 3.3V power supply only.

 ---